 Battalion Duty Officer (BDO).
 The BDO is the senior cadet on weekend duty or special times determined by the Commandant of Cadets.
-This Cadet reports to the Weekend Duty Formation (WDF) normally held on Thursday at 1745.
-The BDO is responsible for overseeing the compliance with all campus rules over their assigned period of duty and works directly with the Officer in Charge (OC) to ensure good order and military bearing are maintained.
-The BDO is responsible for the entire weekend guard detail as well as restricted and penalty hour formations.
-The BDO is free to roam the campus, but the OC must be able to contact the BDO at a moment's notice.
+The BDO is responsible for overseeing the compliance with all campus rules over their assigned period of duty and works directly with the Weekend TAC Officer and Officer in Charge (OC) to ensure good order and military bearing are maintained.
+The BDO is responsible for restricted and penalty hour formations.
+The BDO is free to roam the campus, but the Weekend TAC Officer and/or the OC must be able to contact the BDO at a moment's notice.
 The BDO also coordinates the Company Duty Officers (CDOs) and ensures they perform all of their duties.
 The BDO also performs other duties as assigned by the OC.
-Rank: c/2LT-c/MAJ (exempting the Battalion XO).
+Rank: c/SSG, c/SFC, or c/2LT.